ValentinFunk/kubernetes-deployment-tool/README.md

 2. `kubectl apply` is called to apply changes.
 For deployments kubectl rollout status is called to wait until replicasets have been updated.
 3. The new versions of all applied deployments are fetched and compared to the versions from step 1 to find out which have been changed.
 4. The cluster is polled to wait until the desired amount of replicas is available (`deployment.status.availableReplicas == deployment.spec.replicas`)
-5. For each service that was included in the yaml: Get Pods and wait until at least one is healthy & ready (readinessProbe passed)
+5. For each service that was included in the applied YAML: 1) Pods are polled and it waits until at least one is healthy & ready (readinessProbe passed) 2) If `service.spec.type == "LoadBalancer"` the script waits until the Load Balancer has been created and an external endpoint is available
-6. If a failure is detected in step 4 or 5 (or the checks have timed out after the specified interval) all changed deployments are rolled back via `kubectl rollout undo`.
+6. a) If a failure is detected in step 4 or 5 (or the checks have timed out after the specified interval) all changed deployments are rolled back via `kubectl rollout undo`.

+   b) If the deployment was successful, deployments that were changed (c.f. step 3) are written to deployments.txt (one deployment per line).
+At this stage you could run your e2e tests and use `kubectl rollout undo` if they fail.

 ## Setup
 The script calls kubectl processes instead of using the API, so simply configure a kubectl in the path.